Simon Stålenhag: Books

 Most of Stålenhag's artwork was initially available online, before later being released for sale as prints.
 Since then, it has been turned into two narrative art books: Tales from the Loop (Ur Varselklotet in Swedish) in 2014 and Things from the Flood (Flodskörden in Swedish) in 2016.
 Both focus on the construction of a supermassive particle accelerator called the Loop.

 Stålenhag covered the western United States in a third art book, The Electric State, which was crowdfunded via Kickstarter.
 It is centered around a teenage girl and her robotic companion traversing the fictional state of Pacifica in an attempt to find her long-lost younger brother.
 Simon & Schuster published the UK edition in September 2018, and Skybound Books published a North American edition the following month.
 The Electric State (the Simon & Schuster edition) was one out of six finalists for the Arthur C. Clarke Award in 2019.
 Also in 2019, the Skybound edition was shortlisted for the Art Book category of the Locus Award.

 Stålenhag's fourth art book, The Labyrinth, was announced in late 2020.
 As with his previous books, a crowdfunding campaign was run on Kickstarter to fund its printing and distribution.
 Image Comics published the North American edition for wide release in November 2021.

+In 2021, Stålenhag won the Kurd Laßwitz Award for Tales from the Loop.

 In August 2024, Free League Publishing launched a Kickstarter page for Stålenhag's fifth book.
 Described as his "most personal work yet", Swedish Machines explores masculinity, sexuality, and time in an alternate version of Mälaröarna outside of Stockholm, Stålenhag's hometown.